liliia87/project6/README.md

 Project_6
 ##Authored by: Liliia Kryvelova https://github.com/liliia87/project6.git

-##*_This application organize a currency exchange.
-A user is able to choose wich currency it should be converted and then type in an amount (in U.S. dollars).
-The application will makean API call to the following exchange rate API._*
+##*_This application organizes a currency exchange.
+A user is able to choose wich currency it should be converted to and then type in an amount (in U.S. dollars).
+The application will make an API call to the following exchange rate API._*

 ##*_Technologies Used *Html *JQuery *JavaScript *Jest *Bootstrap *jquery *popper.js_*